techiegirl97/WashtenawVoiceSOQ/README.md

 WashtenawVoiceSOQ
 =================

-Student Opinion Questionairre (SOQ) Project for The Washtenaw Voice washtenawvoice.com
+Student Opinion Questionnaire (SOQ) Project for The Washtenaw Voice washtenawvoice.com

 I am currently working on getting the initial base project together.
+This will be coded in PHP, with MySQL DB.
+LAMP stack.

 Collaboration will be welcomed!
 Stay tuned.